animatedb/solar/README.md

 <img src="generation/gen-surplus-2018-11.png">

 <h3>Initial Goals</h3>
 I wanted to be green, so I didn't mind paying a bit more for a system that is currently needed.
 I would expect that I will have an electric vehicle in the future.
 It is also typically true that you will get paid less for the electricty that is generated than you might expect, especially since it might be the case that electrical costs could drop in the future.
-So currently I plan to use the excess for electric heating in the winter, which will reduce the gas furnase usage.
+So currently I plan to use the excess for electric heating in the winter, which will reduce the natrual gas furnace usage.

 <h3>Figuring out Use</h3>
+<h4>Electric Use</h4>
 I figured out current use two ways.
 The first was to find the devices in the home that are using electricty.
 I used a Watt meter (Killawatt) to measure different devices and multiplied by estimated time of use.
 I am showing these numbers just to give an idea of what some devices can use.

 <table>